2018 Laurence Olivier Awards

-The 2018 Laurence Olivier Awards was held on 8 April 2018 at the Royal Albert Hall, London.
-The ceremony was hosted by comedian and actress Catherine Tate.
+The 2018 Laurence Olivier Awards ceremony was held on 8 April 2018 at the Royal Albert Hall, London.
+It was hosted by comedian and actress Catherine Tate.

-Hamilton was nominated for a record 13 awards, ultimately claiming seven awards.
+Hamilton was nominated for a record 13 awards, and won seven.

 Eligibility

-Any new production that opened between 22 February 2017 and 21 February 2018 in a theatre represented in the membership of the Society of London Theatre is eligible for consideration, provided it has performed at least 30 performances.
+Any new production that opened between 22 February 2017 and 21 February 2018 in a theatre represented in the membership of the Society of London Theatre was eligible for consideration, provided that its run had included at least thirty performances.